Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 If the detergent mars the finish in your test area, then continue without the dish soap.
 If the test area shows no evidence of damage, it’s safe to proceed.
 Mix water and dish soap in a bucket and use this solution to sponge down the entire piece of furniture.
 Do not soak the wood; this is a common mistake.
 Instead, brush the sponge lightly over the surface and don’t let the liquid linger for long.
 Dry thoroughly.

 If you want to see if you can get your furniture a little cleaner, the next thing to try is mineral spirits.
-One-quart containers typically sell for $10 or $15 (view on Amazon).
+One-quart containers of mineral spirits typically sell for $15 or $20.
 Be sure to follow the printed instructions for safe use.
 For one thing, working in a well-ventilated area is a must.

 In many cases, mineral spirits can remove years of grime.

 If the finish reacted negatively when you tested the mineral spirits on your furniture, don’t push your luck—move on.
-You’ll likely need to refinish the piece to truly restore it.
+You’ll likely need to refinish the wood furniture piece to truly restore it.

-Note: To determine the type of finish that is on your furniture currently, dab some denatured alcohol onto a cotton swab and test it in a small, inconspicuous area.
-If the finish dissolves, that means it’s probably shellac.
-If the finish stands up to the alcohol, it’s probably oil, lacquer, varnish, or polyurethane.
+Note: To determine the type of finish that is on the wood now, dab some denatured alcohol onto a cotton swab and test it in a small, inconspicuous area.
+If the finish dissolves, the finish is probably shellac.
+If the finish stands up to the alcohol, it’s likely oil, lacquer, varnish, or polyurethane.

 If on the other hand you are satisfied with the results of your cleaning efforts (or you don’t want to refinish), you may wish to protect your furniture from future damage.
-To do so, reach for a furniture wax product, such as Howard Feed-N-Wax (view on Amazon) or Daddy Van’s (view on Amazon).
+To do so, reach for a furniture wax product, such as Howard Feed-N-Wax or Daddy Van’s.
 Apply the wax liberally with a cheesecloth, always being sure to rub in the direction of the wood grain.
 Afterward, buff with a clean cloth.

 Note: Always dust wood furniture with soft, lint-free cloths.
 Avoid feather dusters, because they aren’t as effective and sometimes have sharp quills that may scratch the wood surface.